INDEX

 This policy is governed by the Product Management team and is subject to periodic review and updates to ensure it remains relevant and effective in guiding our roadmap planning and development processes.

-Requesting Enhancements or Feature Requests for inclusion in the Hornbill Roadmap
+Requesting enhancements or features for inclusion in the Hornbill roadmaps

-We are always excited to hear about product enhancements or suggestions, the collective wisdom of our customers is a very important source of knowledge, ideas and experience.
-To provide the most amount of value to the widest possible audience, we have to carefully manage enhancement and feature requests, ensuring we give each request consideration, not only on its own merit, but in the context of the whole product, its strategic roadmap and our customer community.
+We are always excited to hear about product enhancements or suggestions.
+The collective wisdom of our customers is an important source of knowledge, ideas, and experience.
+To provide the most value to the widest possible audience, we have to carefully manage enhancement and feature requests, ensuring we give each request consideration, not only on its own merit, but in the context of the whole product, its strategic roadmap, and our customer community.

-Every customer originated enhancement or feature request starts with a discussion.
-Sometimes, simple enhancement requests are self-evident, for example, a request for something like “would it be possible to add a keyboard shortcut to invoke the print command” would hardly require a discussion at all.
+Every customer-originated enhancement or feature request starts with a discussion.
+Sometimes, simple enhancement requests are self-evident; for example, a request like “would it be possible to add a keyboard shortcut to invoke the print command” would hardly require a discussion at all.
 However, in practice, enhancement requests are rarely that straightforward and tend to be nuanced in some way.
-Each customer’s use of Hornbill is different, because each customers organization has unique (to them) ways of working and using Hornbill to support that work.
+Each customer’s use of Hornbill is different, because each customer’s organization has unique ways of working and using Hornbill to support that work.
 Hornbill’s products are very customizable, so for the most part, tailoring can be done by a customer to meet their specific needs without product changes being required.

-It might be that a particular part of our solution is not customizable at all, or not customizable enough to meet a specific need, or it might be that there is a function that does not even exist, that should, or could be added to make the product more useful/valuable to a customer to help a specific use case.
-On our experience, customers will generally (and rightly) think about solving problems or improving efficiency/workflows in the context of their own organization, and more often than not, what makes sense in one context, does not always make sense in another context.
+It might be that a particular part of our solution is not customizable at all, or not customizable enough to meet a specific need.
+Or it might be that there is a function that does not even exist, which could be added to make the product more useful/valuable to a customer to help a specific use case.
+In our experience, customers will generally (and rightly) think about solving problems or improving efficiency/workflows in the context of their own organization, and more often than not, what makes sense in one context, does not always make sense in another context.

-When asking for a product enhancement, its important not to be prescriptive in your request, rather, what we generally look for is the business use-case.
-By this we mean, if you just ask for a widget X or function Y, or button Z, or API abc etc, that may well be meaningful and obviously to your own use case, and meet a specific need you have, but we will likely not understand that more broadly, and so are very unlikely to progress that request into an accepted feature request.
-We will always seek to understand the business value, so if the business requirement (aka what you are trying to achieve/what business outcome you expect from the product change) is not apparent in the foundation of what you are asking for, then it is very difficult to assess the request against our Criteria For Inclusion and therefore would not be considered/may not be answered or responded to.
+When asking for a product enhancement, it’s important not to be prescriptive in your request, but rather, help us understand the business use case.
+For example, if you ask for a widget X or function Y, that may well be meaningful and obvious to your own use case and meet a specific need you have, but we will likely not understand that more broadly, and so it’s unlikely we can progress that request into an accepted feature request.
+We will always seek to understand the business value, so if the business requirement (i.e. what you are trying to achieve and what business outcome you expect from the product change) is not apparent in the foundation of what you are asking for, then it is difficult to assess the request against our Criteria For inclusion and therefore may not be answered.

-When asking for an enhancement please make sure you first express the enhancement in terms of business need and business outcome, and, if you want to you can also include a suggestion as to specifically what you might change to achieve that.
+When asking for an enhancement, please make sure you first express the enhancement in terms of business need and business outcome.
+You can also include a suggestion as to specifically what you might change to achieve that.
 Doing this helps us better understand the need, and opens the possibility that we might be able to suggest an alternative or even better way to achieve the same outcome.

-The first thing to say is, outside very exceptional circumstances where it would be inappropriate to do so (for example if there are security concerns or real commercial sensitivity for a specific organization), we ONLY accept feature requests via our community forums.
-That is, if you would like to see a change to the product, the starting point is to “raise it on the forums”.
-It is not uncommon for a customer to ask their account exec in an account review meeting for enhancements, but we will always respond with, please ask that question on the forum.
-The reason for this is, we simply do not track internal requests for features that have not been committed to a roadmap, in fact we specifically and purposefully do not just log one-liner enhancement requests, simply because doing so simply creates a huge list of one-liner feature requests that no body understands, and essentially ends up being one big undeliverable backlog of items.
+Apart from exceptional circumstances where it would be inappropriate to do so (e.g. if there are security concerns or real commercial sensitivity for a specific organization), we ONLY accept feature requests via our community forums.
+That is, if you would like to see a change to the product, the starting point is to raise it on the forums.
+It is not uncommon for a customer to ask their account exec for enhancements, but we always ask that the question be posed in the forums.
+This is because we do not track internal requests for features that have not been committed to a roadmap.
+In fact, we purposefully do not just log one-liner enhancement requests, because doing so creates a huge list of requests that nobody understands, and that essentially ends up as a big undeliverable backlog.

-• Our forums are connected to our internal workspaces, so, if you ask a question on, for example, the Hornbill ESP Platform forum, your post will be relayed to an internal Hornbill workspace and all developers, product stakeholders, support, consultants and others will most likely get sight of, and be generally aware of the question you have asked.
+- Our forums are connected to our internal workspaces.
+If you ask a question on, for example, the Hornbill ESP Platform forum, your post will be relayed to an internal Hornbill workspace and all developers, product stakeholders, Support, consultants, and others will see the question you have asked.

-• By posting your question on the forum, we now have a connected communication channel between you directly and our internal product folks, allowing anyone in Hornbill that needs to, additional questions, clarifications, suggestions, or even feedback that this is not something we would consider.
+- With your question posted on the forums, we now have a direct communication channel between you and our internal product folks, as well as anyone in Hornbill that needs clarification or has suggestions or other feedback.

-• By posting your question on our public forums, all other customers who have interest in the product you are asking about will also see your question, they may have other ideas, contribution or even offer support for the thing you are asking for.
+- ith your question posted on the forums, all other customers who have interest in what you are asking about will also see your question.
+They may have other ideas or contributions, or they may even offer support for the thing you are asking for.

-• Because we relay these questions into our internal workspaces there is a very good chance this will trigger some internal conversations, and will almost always trigger some kind of response back on the forum, that might be seeking more information, or trying to garner a better understanding of what is being asked for, might include one or more suggestions as to how you might achieve the outcome you want in an alternative way, or could even be a flat, No, we would not add that.
+- Because we relay these questions into our internal workspaces, there is a very good chance this will trigger some internal conversations, and will almost always trigger some kind of response back on the forum.
+This could be a request for more information, or a better understanding of what is being asked for.
+It might include one or more suggestions as to how you can achieve the outcome you want in an alternative way, or it could even be a flat No, we would not add that.

-Sometimes though, you should keep in mind that you may not get any response from Hornbill, we do not offer SLA commitments on enhancement requests, but despite that, if you feel something should be added to the product, you should ask anyway, even if you do not see a response, you are raising awareness of your requirement, of the suggestion and that will be seen by our engineers and product people.
-Sometimes ideas and suggestions are really good, but the timing for inclusion is off, it can be as simple as that.
+Sometimes though, you should keep in mind that you may not get any response from Hornbill.
+We do not offer SLA commitments on enhancement requests.
+But despite that, if you feel something should be added to the product, you should ask anyway.
+Even if you do not see a response, you are raising awareness of your requirement or suggestion, and that will be seen by our engineers and product teams.
+Sometimes ideas and suggestions are really good, but the timing for inclusion is off.
+It can be as simple as that.

 Things you can do to improve the chances of getting your feature request included

-It is possible to improve the chances of getting a response, and even getting your requested feature included in the product.
-These include: -
+There are things you can do to improve the chances of getting a response, and even get your requested feature included in the product.

-Specificity: The more specific you are, and the easier your request is to get into the head space of the product people/developers at Hornbill, the more likely your request will make it through.
-We are all bust people, and as we mentioned before, it can be a lot of work/time mentally to translate a requirement for a customer-specific scenario into a viable piece of code.
-So if the nature of your ask is very specific and self-evident, then its likely to be easily understood by our developers, will not need translating by a business analyst and so on, and when that happens, so long as it meets the other criteria in our Criteria for Inclusion then this is likely to make it quite quickly.
+Specificity.
+The more specific you are, and the easier your request is to get into the head space of the product people/developers at Hornbill, the more likely your request will make it through.
+We are all busy people, and as we mentioned before, it can be a lot of work/time mentally to translate a requirement for a customer-specific scenario into a viable piece of code.
+So if the nature of your ask is very specific and self-evident, then it’s likely to be easily understood by our developers.
+When the ask does not need translating by a business analyst, so long as it meets the other criteria in our Criteria for inclusion then this is likely to be included.

-Strategic Alignment: We are generally moving towards our strategic product goals, primarily driven by the competitive landscape within which we operated, and the aspirations we have in the marketplace.
-Anything you ask for that is aligned with those goals are obviously more likely to make it into the product.
+Strategic alignment.
+We are generally moving toward our strategic product goals, primarily driven by the competitive landscape within which we operate and the aspirations we have in the marketplace.
+Anything you ask for that is aligned with those goals is more likely to make it into the product.

-Work With Us: At the heart of our mission is a simple truth: our success is intertwined with yours.
-When it comes to product improvements, we are committed to understanding your needs deeply and accurately, ensuring that any product updates or enhancements we consider are perfectly aligned with what you require and our products strategic goals.
+Work with us.
+At the heart of our mission is a simple truth: our success is intertwined with yours.
+When it comes to product improvements, we are committed to understanding your needs deeply and accurately, ensuring that any product updates or enhancements we consider are perfectly aligned with what you require and our products’ strategic goals.
 We believe in the power of collaboration; your insights into your business challenges are invaluable to us.
 After all, you’re the experts in your field, and by sharing your expertise, you help us refine and improve our solutions.
-We think of development enhancements requests as a partnership, and we invite you to join us in a collaborative process.
-The better we understand your needs—through clear communication and engagement—the more effectively we can work together towards implementing solutions that truly meet your requirements.
+We think of enhancement requests as a partnership, and we invite you to join us in a collaborative process.
+The better we understand your needs — through clear communication and engagement — the more effectively we can work together toward implementing solutions that truly meet your requirements.
 Our engineering and product teams are ready to consider any requirements, but this journey requires mutual effort and understanding of our process.
-Remember, every step we take towards enhancing our product is driven by a desire to add more value to your business.
-We’re not just looking for feedback; we’re seeking to learn from your experience, to innovate and evolve in ways that support your success.
-Engaging with us, sharing your insights, and being open to the collaborative process not only helps us meet your needs more effectively but also ensures that we continue to deliver solutions that empower you and your business.
+Remember, every step we take toward enhancing our product is driven by a desire to add more value to your business.
+We’re not just looking for feedback; we’re seeking to learn from your experience, and to innovate and evolve in ways that support your success.
+Engaging with us, sharing your insights, and being open to the collaborative process not only helps us meet your needs more effectively, but also ensures that we continue to deliver solutions that empower you and your business.
 Let’s work together to create something exceptional.

 We do not commit to any specific service-level agreements for product enhancement requests.
-You should be aware that, even if you do not get a response, by asking the question you will have raised some awareness of your requirement internally at Hornbill, as we collectively see everything, these things do not go unnoticed.
-Try to follow the guidance above to improve the livelihood of getting a response and/or getting your ask included.
-If your issue remains unanswered and you feel its business critical, then please talk to your account manager, we may need to recognize that Hornbill is not able to meet your specific critical business needs at this time.
+Please know that even if you do not get a response, by asking the question you will have raised awareness of your requirement internally at Hornbill.
+Try to follow the guidance above to improve the likelihood of getting a response and/or getting your ask included.
+If your issue remains unanswered and you feel it is business critical, then please talk to your account manager; we may need to recognize that Hornbill is not able to meet your specific business needs at this time.

 Why is there no movement in the roadmap items?

-The latest roadmap for respective products are distributed to your instance each time the product or application is released to the ‘live’ stream.
+The latest roadmap for respective products is distributed to your instance each time the product or application is released to the ‘live’ stream.
 It is possible for the delivery of features to be one release out of sync, simply to do with a combination of timing and general roadmap content management.
-The roadmap will give you a good insight as to what is coming, and whats already been delivered.
-The timestamps on the card indicate the date/time the card makes it into the lane its currently present in.
+The roadmap provides insight as to what’s coming, and what’s already been delivered.
+The timestamps on the card indicate the date/time the card makes it into its current lane.

-I Noticed that a card appeared in the Complete column which I have never seen before?
+I noticed that a card not seen before appeared in the Complete column.

-This is more than possible, because its not a requirement that each request starts on the left Incoming Lane and works its way through each lane.
-It is very comment, that, as we are developing our strategic roadmap, or addressing usability issues, security issues or other unplanned changes, that lead to items that we consider “roadmap noteworthy”, then we will add a card to the roadmap, implement it, and move it to completed before the next release of that product/application.
-This is not an uncommon thing to happen.
-What is important though, is, all “roadmap noteworthy” changes will make it into the Completed column, so you can see what has been delivered.
+This can happen when a request doesn’t start on the left-most lane.
+It is common that, as we are developing our strategic roadmap or addressing usability issues, security issues, or other unplanned changes, that encounter items that we consider “roadmap noteworthy”.
+In such cases, we will add a card to the roadmap, implement it, and move it to Complete before the next release of that product/application.
+What want all “roadmap noteworthy” changes to make it into the Complete column so you can see what has been delivered.

 As a significant Hornbill client, we’ve encountered a critical business need that isn’t currently addressed by Hornbill.
 Is it possible to adapt the product to meet this requirement?